mckennapsean/dissertation/content/04-example.md

 four months of the visualization team's time, one month of a developer's time, and existing visual conventions in the field of cyber security such as highlighting critical alerts in red.

+![
+  Visualization artifacts for the redesign project.
+  This overview of the project illustrates our team's (a) software analysis, which resulted in (b) initial concept sketches and (c) wireframes.
+With a greater focus on the details, we moved into the _make_ activity and began (d) laying out interface components.
+](figures/daf/redesign/process.pdf){#fig:redesign width="100%"}

 Lastly, we conducted a series of semistructured interviews with different